-Exercise 15.2 Example: Spreading of Laminar Jets
+Exercise 15.3 Example: Structure of a 2-Dimensional Laminar Jet, and Entrainment

-Consider a narrow, two-dimensional, incompressible (i.e. subsonic) jet emerging from a two-dimensional nozzle into ambient fluid of the same composition and pressure, at rest.
+Consider a narrow, two-dimensional, incompressible (i.e. subsonic) jet emerging from a twodimensional nozzle into ambient fluid of the same composition and pressure, at rest.
 (By two-dimensional we mean that the nozzle and jet are translation symmetric in the third dimension.)
 Let the Reynolds number be low enough for the flow to be laminar; we shall study the turbulent regime in Ex.
-15.5 below.
+15.6 below.
 We want to understand how rapidly this laminar jet spreads.